nick-jones/gost/docs/strings.md

 ```

 No `banana`!
 Well actually that makes sense.
 As discussed in Example 1, Go always wants to deal with strings by carrying
 a pointer and length.
 So perhaps that's what we have here?
-The most obvious thing to look for is the length of out
+The most obvious thing to look for is the length of our
 string, which is 6.
 We can see that in the latter 8 bytes.
 This is Mach-O and little endian, so we need to do a bit of
-re-arranging to get those 8 bytes as big endian
+re-arranging to get those 8 bytes as big endian:

 ```
 little endian: 0600000000000000